 The 5G system shall support means by which the operator can add and remove network functions to the network such that they can be used in a network slice.

 The 5G system shall support providing connectivity to home and roaming users in the same network slice.

-Editor's Note: Use of "device type" needs to be clarified.
+Editor's Note: Use of "UE type" needs to be clarified.

 6.2 Diverse mobility management

 6.2.1 Description